Preparing communities for natural disasters and dealing with the aftermath.

 DEALING WITH NATURAL DISASTERS

-Bangladesh is particularly vulnerable to climate change as people suffer the repercussions of global warming.
+Bangladesh is particularly vulnerable to natural disasters as people suffer the repercussions of global warming and climate change.
 Cyclones and floods ravage the country with increasing regularity and the poor are always the worst affected.
-It is estimated that more than 8000 people die here every year because of extreme climate-related events, more than in any other country across the planet.
+Every year, people here because of extreme climate-related events.
 Friendship focuses its efforts on helping the char inhabitants in areas prone to natural disasters.
 We also support local government and community-based institutions to improve conditions and accelerate the rehabilitation process.

 Some of the effects climate change has on Bangladesh and its inhabitants.